vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/express-app-bitnami-skaffold-octant.md

 ---
 title: "Continuously Develop and Monitor an Express Application on Kubernetes with Bitnami, Skaffold and Octant"
 linkTitle: "Skaffold and Octant"
-description: This tutorial describes how to perform continuous development and testing of an Express application on Kubernetes using Skaffold with Bitnami containers and Helm charts.
-It also explains how to use Octant to monitor and inspect the application workload in the cluster environment.
+description: Continuously develop, test, and monitor an Express app with Bitnami, Skaffold and Octant
 date: 2020-01-30
 topics:
 - CI-CD